-C57Bl/6 and NLRP3-deficient mice were immunized intramuscularly with saline, 5 μ g of QS-21 or QS-21 with 2.5 μ g of highly purified, codon-optimized gp120 protein previously used in clinical studies from primary HIV-1 isolate B produced in CHO cell lines by Advanced Bioscience Laboratories (Kensington, MD) as previously described (53).
+Immunizations-C57Bl/6 and NLRP3-deficient mice were immunized intramuscularly with saline, 5 μ g of QS-21 or QS-21 with 2.5 μ g of highly purified, codon-optimized gp120 protein previously used in clinical studies from primary HIV-1 isolate B produced in CHO cell lines by Advanced Bioscience Laboratories (Kensington, MD) as previously described (53).
 Immunizations were given at 0 and 4 weeks.
-One week following the second immunization, mice were euthanized and injections sites were excised and homogenized in GentleMACS M tubes with phosphate buffered saline containing protease inhibition mixture (Roche).
-Homogenates were centrifuged at 4°C and IL-1 β in supernatants was measured by ELISA.
+One week following the second immunization, mice were euthanized, and injections sites were excised and homogenized in GentleMACS M tubes with phosphate-buffered saline containing protease inhibition mixture (Roche Applied Science).
+Homogenates were centrifuged at 4 °C, and IL-1 β in supernatants was measured by ELISA.
 Other assays were performed as described below.
-Immunization groups consisted of five animals per group and were repeated twice.